Replenish 2020 — 2023

-The work is focused in London and the South East – one of the most water-stressed areas of the country, where the demand for fresh, clean water exceeds the available supply.
+The work with Coca-Cola is mainly focused in London and the South East – one of the most water-stressed areas of the country, where the demand for fresh, clean water exceeds the available supply.
 Additional workstreams include peatland restoration on the Kent coast and rural land management in the North East of England.

 Specifically, the three-year programme (2020-2023) will: